ncoghlan/misc/notes/python3/questions_and_answers.rst

 But <name> says Python 3 was a waste of time/didn't help/made things worse!
 ---------------------------------------------------------------------------

-One popular approach to saying why Python 2 should be used over Python 3 even for *new* projects is to appeal to the authority of someone like Armin Ronacher (creator of Jinja2, Flask, Click, etc) or Greg Wilson (creator of Software Carpentry).
+One previously popular approach to saying why Python 2 should be used over Python 3 even for *new* projects was to appeal to the authority of someone like Armin Ronacher (creator of Jinja2, Flask, Click, etc) or Greg Wilson (creator of Software Carpentry).

 The piece missing from that puzzle is the fact that Guido van Rossum, the